MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish-extension/create-new-submission.md

 ---
 # Creating an extension submission

 To publish your extension on Microsoft Store, you must first create a submission on Partner center and submit it.
+This document lists all the details that you need to provide to create an extension submission.

 ## Before you begin